CDRT/docs/bios/settings/thinkstation/cpusetup.md

 <details><summary>Intel(R) Virtualization Technology</summary>

+Intel(R) Virtualization Technology allows PC platforms to run multiple applications and operating systems simultaneously in independent partitions, to help to manage and protect the multi-functional capabilities of PCs.

 One of 2 possible states:

 1. **Enabled** – Default.
-Intel(R) Virtualization Technology allows PC platforms to run multiple applications and operating systems simultaneously in independent partitions, to help to manage and protect the multi-functional capabilities of PCs.
+2. Disabled.

-2. Disabled – Intel(R) Virtualization Technology is turned off and following items get `Disabled` status and become unavailable:<br>
-  a.
-VT-d Feature<br>
+!> When Intel(R) Virtualization Technology is turned off and the following are set to `Disabled` and cannot be changed:<br>  a.
+VT-d Feature<br>  b.
-  b.
 TxT

 Additional information is available here: [How to enable Virtualization Technology on Lenovo PC computers](https://support.lenovo.com/de/en/solutions/ht500006).